SalomePlatform/yacs/doc/operations.rst

 .. centered::
   **Import YACS XML schema dialog**

 Imported schema is shown as an entry in :ref:`object_browser`.

 If a selected YACS XML file has incorrect structure, a part of a schema that has been imported successfully (before an error occurred) will be represented in :ref:`object_browser` and :ref:`viewer` and the user will be able to work with it.
 YACS GUI shows an error message with error description in such a case.

 Dimensions of drawing area occupied by a graph, positions and dimensions of node presentations, positions of internal link points and type of :ref:`change_2d_representation_schema` is retrieved from YACS XML file in order to correct 2D representation of the schema in the 2D Viewer.

 .. _import_supervisor_graph:

 Import SALOME Supervisor graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This operation is intended for importing an XML files containing description of calculation schema and having logical structure adopted by existing SALOME 4 Supervisor module.
+This operation is intended for importing an XML files containing description of calculation schema and having logical structure
+adopted by old SALOME 4 Supervisor module.
 The command **Import Schema --> SUPERV XML** is available from :ref:`file`.
 On this command
 call a standard open file dialog box appears and lets user to select desirable SUPERV XML file.

 .. image:: images/functionality_list_2.png
   :align: center